 A: Because this is a special Scribblers edition, the workbooks only ship from Scribblers in the UK.

-Q: Should I buy the calligraphy workbook if I already own the Learn Calligraphy for a Latté PDF?
+Q: Should I buy the calligraphy workbook if I already own the printable Kaitlin Style Calligraphy Worksheet?

 A: It’s totally up to you!
-The content and lessons are the same, so if you’re happy with your current printable worksheet, then it’s not necessary to purchase the workbook.
+The content is similar, so if you’re happy with your current printable worksheet, then it’s not necessary to purchase the workbook.

-Q: Can I take the Kaitlin Style video course using the Scribblers Edition Workbook instead of the Kaitlin Style Learn Calligraphy for a Latté PDF?
+Q: Can I take the Kaitlin Style video course using the Scribblers Edition Workbook instead of the Kaitlin Style printable worksheet?

 If you have any more questions, I am happy to answer them or relay them to Simon if necessary!
 For now, I’d just like to thank you for humoring my little show-and-tell of this beautiful workbook.
 I’m very excited to be able to offer a printed version of one of the worksheet sets, and I am so pleased with how it turned out. 🙂

-Thanks very, very much for reading TPK; I hope you have a fantastic weekend, and good luck in the giveaway!
+Thanks very, very much for reading TPK; I hope you have a fantastic weekend!